Masharipov/TMFC_denoise/docs/source/select_func.rst

 Third, apply a text filter (e.g., *war*.nii) to match all unsmoothed images.
 Images can be either ``*.img``/``*.hdr`` (3D) or ``*.nii`` (3D/4D).
 The ``*.nii.gz`` format is not supported.

+**NOTE:** You can also try applying the text filter without changing folders.

+  • If you do NOT select a new parent folder (FUNC root), the toolbox will use the same parent directory as the STAT folder (SPM.mat).

+  • If you do NOT select a FUNC subfolder for the first subject, the toolbox will attempt to use the same relative structure as in SPM.xY.VY paths.

+In both cases, the search will be performed automatically using paths derived from the original SPM.mat configuration, so it may still find the correct functional files — provided their locations have not changed.

+Sessions/runs:
+• Layout sub-01/func/sess-* → select func as the FUNC subfolder.
+• Layout sub-01/ses-*/func → leave the subfolder unselected (or select the subject folder); the toolbox will resolve each session/run automatically.

-If the GLMs were already specified for unsmoothed images, simply press: :menuselection:`Preserve functional image paths from the SPM.mat files`
+If the GLMs were **already specified for unsmoothed images**, simply press: :menuselection:`Preserve functional image paths from the SPM.mat files`

 To open *Select functional images* GUI independently of the main ``TMFC_denoise`` function, run::